 A finance agreement that is regulated by the Consumer Credit Act, but one that is signed off `Trade Premises’.
 This gives the customer the right to cancel (in writing) a finance agreement within a specific number of days of signing it.
 The cancellation terms are shown in the agreement.
 See Distance Selling section.

 Simply the amount of finance that is borrowed and due to be repaid.
 Capital exludes any interest charged and can be repaid in a lump sum or by instalments.

 Specialist Automotive Finance (SAF) has been introduced by the Finance & Leasing Association (see FLA).
-The Certificate of SAF Competence is clear recognition to customers which dealership staff have attained the professional standard on motor finance set by the SAF Competence Test (online testing).
+The Certificate of SAF Expert competence is clear recognition to customers which dealership staff have attained the professional standard on motor finance set by the SAF Expert competence Test (online testing).

 Generally the term ‘charges’ refers to the interest charged by the lender to the customer for providing finance, although it can also mean other charges such as arrangement fees included in agreements.